 Bend slightly at the hips.
 It is a little hard to see but the model is making a “thumbs-up” with their hands.
 This is a CRUCIAL aspect of these exercises.
 Keep thumbs are pointing back behind you throughout.

-You can see there are colored lines on the back of the model.
+Notice the colored lines on the back of the model.
 These lines indicate the direction in which your muscles should be moving.
 You can see that there is a constant downward motion towards the hips.
 When you are going through the exercises visualize your muscles sliding down your back.
 Focus on the area highlighted in orange as your prime activation sight.
 These are dynamic exercises.
-However, they are designed to be done in a slow and controlled manner.
+However, they should perform them in a slow and controlled manner.

 Let’s break this acronym down.